 Back in 84, I was two.
-I was a cute little kid.
+I was a cute little kid then.
 Everyone wanted to take me home.
 Everyone loved me.
 There were lots of them.
-But I don’t remember most of them.
-I don’t remember their faces.
+However, I don’t remember most of them.
+In fact, I don’t remember their faces.
 I don’t remember their names.

 She was always seated in one corner.
 Every cloud of smoke from her tobacco was fascinating.
 She hardly talked.
 But she smiled often.
 And during those rare moments when words managed to escape her mouth, she would tell me that I was a good boy.

 In 87, we moved to another house.
 Before we left, she reminded me to be good.
-She also said that a glass of tuba and some dry brown leaves would make my life complete.
+Also, she said that a glass of tuba and some dry brown leaves would make my life complete.
 She smiled at me as the cab sped away.

 Now, she’s 96.
 She pees in her bed.
 She doesn’t remember her kids’ names.
-And she has to take pills and tablets of different colors and sizes every single day.
+Also, she has to take pills and tablets of different colors and sizes every single day.

 She was on the sofa when I entered the house.
 One of her grandchildren asked her, “Do you know who that is?”.
 Her eyes lit up and her lips curved.
 “I would never forget”, she said.
 I kissed her hands and held them tight.
-She said, “You’re still a good boy”.
-She smiled.
-She was trembling.
-I was trembling.
+Then, she said, “You’re still a good boy” and smiled.
+She was trembling and so was I.

 “Twenty years”, I said.